blanu/codec2-arduino/README.md

 This is just a proof-of-concept.
 It contains the following components:

 1. Codec2 source - all of the .h and .c files are included here.
 The build system is not used.
-2. Pre-generated codebooks - taken from a previous build of Codec2
 3. libsamplerate - Required by Codec2.
 All of the .h and .c files are included here
-4. codec2-arduino.ino - A sample application
+4. codec2-arduino.ino - An example application

-Simply open the codec2-arduino.ino sketch in the Arduino IDE and hit the compile button.
-This will compile all of the files, including Codec2 and libsamplerate.

 ### Prerequisites